 There comes a time in most parents’ lives when they are concerned that their child is simply not putting enough effort into their studies.
-They may have gotten a bad mark on a test, or negative comments on their report, or received a detention for incomplete homework.
-This can be a difficult time for a parent; you know that you have to be firm but, at the same time, you are worried that if you if you approach it the wrong way, if you nag, threaten, bribe or embarrass your child, they are unlikely to respond positively.
+They may have gotten a bad mark on a test, or negative comments on their report, or received detention for incomplete homework.
+This can be a difficult time for a parent; you know that you have to be firm but, at the same time, you are worried that if you approach it the wrong way, if you nag, threaten, bribe, or embarrass your child, they are unlikely to respond positively.
 So, how do you talk to a child about their academic attitude in a way that will leave them feeling supported and motivated?
 Here are my 5 top tips.

 1. Set A Positive Tone